pixelbreaker/sphynx-split-ergo/README.md

 5. open openscad on the generated file
    - turn on "Automatic review and preview" mode
    - changes to the projects files will automatically propagate to openscad

+## Accessories

+Tenome is designed primarily to be used with a pointing device or rotary encoder on each side.
+A Cirque Pinnacle 40mm trackpad can be pressed directly into the case and supported with an [Accessory spacer](./stls/accessory-holder-spacer.stl).

+Alternatively the opensource [Trackball](https://github.com/Bastardkb/Charybdis) or [Encoder](https://github.com/Bastardkb/Charybdis-EC11) mounts from Bastard Keyboards can be used.

+## Wiring

+The microcontroller should be mounted on the BastardKB [Elite-C holder](https://github.com/Bastardkb/Elite-C-holder).

 ### Attribution